OpenSlides/OpenSlides/README.md

 However, you have the possiblity to export your meeting from OpenSlides 3 and import it in OpenSlides 4:
-- In your __OpenSlides 3__ instance, go to "Settings", click on the three dots in the top right-hand corner and click "Export to OpenSlides4".
+- In your __OpenSlides 3__ instance, go to *Settings*, click on the three dots in the top right-hand corner and click *Export to OpenSlides4*.
 A JSON file will be downloaded which contains all your instance's data.
-- In your __OpenSlides 4__ instance, create a committee to hold your old meeting by selecting "Committees" on the left side, clicking the "+" button, filling out the relevant form data and clicking "Save" (or choose an existing meeting by selecting the respective list entry).
-In the committee's detail view, click on the three dots in the top right-hand corner and then "Import meeting".
-Select the previously downloaded file and click "Upload".
+- In your __OpenSlides 4__ instance, create a committee to hold your old meeting by selecting *Committees* on the left side, clicking the *+* button, filling out the relevant form data and clicking *Save* (or choose an existing meeting by selecting the respective list entry).
+In the committee's detail view, click on the three dots in the top right-hand corner and then *Import meeting*.
+Select the previously downloaded file and click *Upload*.
 You should now see your OpenSlides 3 instance as an entry in the meeting list.